jupytercon/2020-OpenSourceCommunities/CONTRIBUTING.md

 Acknowledgements 🙌
 ---

-This project is developed and maintained by Malvika Sharan and Gabriela de Quieroz.
+This project is developed and maintained by Malvika Sharan and Gabriela de Queiroz.
 The project is developed as a part of Open Source Fundamental Series in JupyterCon 2020.

 Any contributions made to this tutorial will be fairly recognised and the authors will